isomerpages/isomerpages-mha-hdg/pages/visit-us.md

 No flash photography is permitted in the Gallery

 **Consideration for Others**
-Please speak in soft tones
+Please speak in soft tones.
 Avoid running in the Gallery, and do not obstruct the passage of other visitors.